srobo/runbook/docs/volunteering/srawn.md

     - The Slack channel will post automatically.
 - Email the `srawn` Google Group.
     - This email should contain the HTML from the archive.
-    - The subject line should be: `[SRAWN] SR20XX Issue XX`, with the _competition year_ and issue number appropriately filled in.
+    - The subject line should be: `SR20XX Issue XX`, with the _competition year_ and issue number appropriately filled in.
     - The email should be sent from the editor's SR email address.

 [srawn-github]: https://github.com/srobo/srawn